 Web-based Access Control System

-It also has the technical means to provide remote access control and management.
-Such a system is using Internet protocols (IP) to communicate signals and data and an IP-based access control system is operable both as a hardwired platform and as a wireless solution.
+A web-based access control system has the technical means to provide remote access control and management.
+Such a system uses Internet protocols (IP) to communicate signals and data.
+An IP-based access control system is operable both as a hardwired platform and as a wireless solution.

-Furthermore, a web-based physical access control system provides additional layer of security by automatically collecting data on all events that occur within the system.
+Furthermore, a web-based physical access control system provides an additional layer of security by automatically collecting data on all events that occur within the system.
 You can check the security events log from anywhere and anytime and adjust most of the system’s settings remotely.

-In fact, your web-based access control system is able to cover entry points located in any part of the world and you can control multiple sites at once.
+In fact, your web-based access control system is able to cover entry points located in any part of the world, and you can control multiple sites at once.
 A reliable platform enables access control management from a single location using a secure network to control any entry point across the network.

-How does web-based access control system work?
+How does a web-based access control system work?

-Web-based vs cloud-based access control systems
+Web-based vs. cloud-based access control systems

 Selecting a company